Filbert bud mite (Phytoptus avellanae)

 Pest monitoring The best time to scout and evaluate bud infestation rates is in the spring near the onset of bud swell when blasted buds will be most apparent.
 Most growers time sprays to intercept mites as they migrate from blasted buds to new buds in early spring.
 Sprays applied at the peak migration timing will be most successful.
 Recent research suggests the peak migration typically occurs from late March/early April to mid-May in the Willamette Valley.
 Monitoring is accomplished by placing double-sided sticky tape or tacky insect glue on branches below blasted buds and counting trapped mites under magnification at regular intervals.
 A microscope or 10x to 20x hand lens is useful for counting mites on tape traps that are clipped or removed from the tree.
 With magnification, mites can also be sampled by counting or estimating number of mites observed staging on the outside of blasted buds in anticipation of migration.
 The tree provides clues about the timing of the migration of mites.
 New axillary buds must be present for the mites to migrate to.
 The infested bud increasingly becomes inhospitable to the mites as bud break advances and the bud is increasingly blasted and necrotic Warm days are also associated with migration activity, and depending on the weather conditions, migration can occur over a short time or a prolonged period lasting multiple weeks.

-Releases of predatory mites (Galendromus spp.) is impractical in commercial settings but may be effective for home use.
-Predatory mites cohabitate in blasted buds with bud mites.
-Mite flaring may be linked to use of broad-spectrum insecticides and loss of biological control.
-Note that predatory mites also help keep spider mites under control.
+Releases of predatory mites (Galendromus spp.) is thought to be impractical in commercial settings, but may be effective for home use.
+Predatory mites cohabitate in blasted buds with bud mites during winter.
+Mite flaring may be linked to excess use of broad-spectrum insecticides impacting predatory mites in the orchard.